NetCoreTemplates/vue-mjs/MyApp/wwwroot/_blog/posts/2023-01-12_javascript.md

 #### Freedom to use any JS library

-Avoiding the SPA route actually affords us more flexibility on which JS libraries each page can use as without a heavy bundled JS blob of all JS used by the entire App, it's free to only load the required JS each page needs to best implement its required functionality, which can be any JS library, preferably using ESM builds that can be referenced from a [JavaScript Module](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Modules), taking advantage of the module system natively supported in modern browsers to efficiently download the declarative matrix of dependencies each script needs.
+Avoiding the SPA route ends up affording more flexibility on which JS libraries each page can use as without a heavy bundled JS blob of all JS used by the entire App, it's free to only load the required JS each page needs to best implement its required functionality, which can be any JS library, preferably utilizing ESM builds that can be referenced from a [JavaScript Module](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Modules), taking advantage of the module system native to modern browsers able to efficiently download the declarative matrix of dependencies each script needs.

 ### Best libraries for progressive Multi Page Apps